judaicalink/judaicalink-site/content/about-us.md

 #Team

-If you are interested in joining us, either because you are responsible for a reference work or because you want to support us, please contact <a href="http://wiss.iuk.hdm-stuttgart.de/people/kai-eckert/"> Kai Eckert</a>.
+If you are interested in joining us, either because you are responsible for a reference work or because you want to support us, please contact <a href="http://wiss.iuk.hdm-stuttgart.de/people/kai-eckert/"> Kai Eckert</a> or use our <a href="https://labs.judaicalink.org/contact/">contact form</a>.

 <div class="row">